marsuconn/shelters-location-allocation/README.md

-# Shelters Location and ALlcation
+# Shelters Location and Alocation
 A stochastic two-stage model to locate emergency shelters as a modified capacitated shelter location problem.